-The Nest thermostat is one of the best-selling smart thermostats you can buy.
+The Nest thermostat is one of the top-selling smart thermostats on the market today.
 And for good reason.
-It picks up on your temperature preferences and develops an energy-efficient schedule to match.
-And using geofencing with your phone, the Nest Learning Thermostat and Nest E realize when you’re at your house or gone and can change temperatures to help you save even more.
+It learns your temperature preferences and develops an energy-efficient schedule to match.
+And through geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your residence or out and about and can adjust temps to help you save even more.

-The Nest is compatible with a wide range of 24-volt heating and cooling systems, but it’s always a good idea to use the Nest thermostat compatibility checker before purchasing one.
-Don’t forget to check with your energy supplier for valuable rebates, as you could be able to get a Nest for free or close to it.
+The Nest works with a wide range of 24-volt heating and cooling systems, but it’s always a wise idea to visit the Nest thermostat compatibility checker before purchasing one.
+Don’t forget to contact your energy provider for valuable rebates, since you might be able to get a Nest for free or close to it.

-Once you’ve confirmed it’s compatible, you can either install it on your own or hire a HVAC pro like Tri City Fuel & Heating.
-If you’re installing it without help, you’ll see a terminal for the C-wire, or common wire.
-This wire is just used for powering your thermostat.
+Once you’ve confirmed it’s compatible, you can either wire it without help or contact a HVAC professional like Tri City Fuel & Heating.
+If you’re installing it yourself, you’ll spot a terminal for the C-wire, or common wire.
+This wire is solely used for powering your thermostat.
 If your home or HVAC system is older, you might not have one of these wires.
-In the majority of cases, Nest says this isn’t a problem because the thermostat can get adequate power from other heating and cooling wires.
+Most of the time, Nest says this isn’t a setback since the thermostat can get adequate power from other heating and cooling wires.

 In some cases, your heating and cooling system might have to have that C-wire.
 And here’s why.

-Why Your Nest Keeps Losing Power and Other Problems
+Why Your Nest Keeps Losing Power and Other Malfunctions

-The Google Nest Thermostat is better than aging programmable thermostats that have a combination of wiring and AA batteries for power.
-It uses a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and turn on your heating and cooling system.
+The Google Nest Thermostat is a step up from outdated programmable thermostats that use a combination of wiring and AA batteries for power.
+It relies on a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and operate your heating and cooling system.

 8 Common Nest Thermostat Problems

-If it can’t receive adequate electricity, Nest says you could encounter some of these issues:
+If it can’t draw ample juice, Nest says you might run into some of these troubles:

 1. Poor battery life.